 2. Personalized communication and offers

-Sometimes, technology cannot do everything and a human touch is required for resolving more sensitive matters.
+Sometimes, technology cannot do everything and a human touch is required to resolve more sensitive matters.
 Make sure to provide a clear path to resolution, with an immediate and intelligent change of communication channels.
 Always have a clear picture of the customer’s needs and make sure to have the full story when dealing with a specific situation.

 4. Synced customer data across channels and devices